In Michigan, about 10 percent of the population has asthma, but only 50 percent of adults with asthma report that their condition is well controlled.

 Asthma symptoms can be prevented and controlled, allowing an active, healthy life, and reducing unnecessary visits to emergency departments.
 National asthma guidelines and local programs can help clinicians provide care that leads to better asthma self-management.
-Visit GetAsthmaHelp.org for comprehensive, Michigan-focused, clinical, school, work, environment and patient level asthma information, and more.
+Visit GetAsthmaHelp.org for comprehensive, Michigan-focused, clinical, school, work, environment, and patient-level asthma information and more.

-For more information, Contact Tisa Vorce, MDHHS Asthma Program, 517-335-9463.
+For more information, contact Tisa Vorce of the MDHHS Asthma Program at 517-335-9463.